Aashutosh0033/Aashutosh0033/README.md

 - 👋 Hi, I’m @Aashutosh0033
 - 👀 I’m interested in Exploring New Technologies
-- 🌱 I’m currently learning Cpp, Python and JavaScript
+- 🌱 Familiar with C++, Python, JavaScript and an intermediate in Java
 - 💞️ I’m looking to collaborate on Projects based on Machine Learning/Full-Stack Web-development
 - 📫 How to reach me?
 Mail me on: sarodeaashu14@gmail.com